davekinkead/thesis/paper.coffee.md

 Call these accounts of democracy _consequentialist_ [^qual-1].

 [^qual-1]: By _accounts of democracy_, I mean any normative theory of democracy's value.
 Not all accounts of democracy are consequenitalist.
 Intrinsic accounts of democracy for example, justify political authority without any reference to specific outcomes of the democratic process, and instead appeal to substantive ideals like equality, justice.
-Unless explicitely stated, _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie work of legitimating political authority.
+Unless explicitely stated, _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie heavy lifting of legitimating political authority.

 The outcome of any democratic procedure is a function, in part, of who gets to participate in that procedure.
 Enfranchising some people rather than others, drawing the political line on a map in one location rather than another, will often result in different outcomes that would otherwise have occured, even for identical democratic procedures.
 Who is included in a particular democracy affects the particular outcomes of that democracy.